gormanm/mmtests/README.md

 MMTests needs to download the various benchmarks from their official location, i.e., from the Internet.
-That might be problematic because it can (should!) be considered not trusted, or even just because the official version may have been updated to a newer version which maybe is not yet compatible with the current version of MMTests' shellpacks for that particular benchmark.
+That might be problematic because it can (should!) be considered not trusted, or even just because the official repository may have been updated to a newer version which maybe is not yet compatible with the current release of MMTests.
 And if this happens, the run will likely fail.

 Other potential problems are that the download may fail due to temporary networking issues, that it consumes bandwidth and that it adds delays and